-OLWA is located at Corpus Christi Catholic School.
+OLWA is located adjacent to the Corpus Christi Catholic Academy campus.
 Our entrance is at the north end of the building.
-Communication should first go to Mrs. Kathy Bull at either kbull@olwclassical.org or 719-368-9131 or to Headmaster Andrew Rossi, at either headmaster@olwclassical.org or 760-495-2965.
-Please visit www.olwclassical.org for any other information.
+Communication should go to the OLWA administrator (719-368-9131) or Headmaster (headmaster@olwclassical.org or 760-495-2965).
+More at www.olwclassical.org